The First

 SuperSenses' Chief Medical Officer

-Dr. Bennet's commitment to advancing healthcare made him the Principal Investigator for the landmark UCLA FAST-MAG study.
+Dr. Vince Bennett 's commitment to advancing healthcare made him the Principal Investigator for the landmark UCLA FAST-MAG study.
 Today, his focus is on longevity medicine, specializing in exosomes and stem cells, where he’s developing protocols for both elite athletes and geriatric patients.
 Dr. Bennett’s passion for preventive healthcare, such as SuperSenses, aligns with his belief in the power of early interventions, which led him to join our team enthusiastically.

 Frame 1321315958.jpg__PID:6835990e-be19-4862-84ba-99a92314a3b5